 We will also look at the careers of some of the best interpreters of these songbook standards like Frank Sinartra, Barbra Streisand, The Mills Brothers, Peggy Lee, Dinah Shore, Michael Feinstein and Michael Bublé.
 Volume 4 marks the final volume in this series but the music, America’s gift to the world, lives on forever.

-(This will be a six-week course at Calabasas Senior Center, each Thursday, June 4th through July 9, 2026, 1:00PM to 3:00PM and will be in person only, not on Zoom)
+(This will be a five-week course at Calabasas Senior Center, each Thursday, June 4th through July 9, 2026, with the exception of June 18th, when there will be NO CLASS,1:00PM to 3:00PM and will be in person only, not on Zoom)

 The Roots of Rock & Roll - The ‘50s